Last cruise ship leaves Cuba as fresh US sanctions bite

 The move could constitute a heavy hit on Cuba, which saw more than a quarter-million US visitors in the first four months of 2019, almost double the figure from a year earlier.

+The Cruise Lines International Association said the new US measure will affect nearly 800,000 reservations that were already made or being finalized.

-Cuba and the US restored ties in 2015 and President Barack Obama himself visited Havana in a historic presidential trip in March 2016, meeting with then-president Raul Castro.
+Cuba and the United States restored ties in 2015 and Obama himself visited Havana in a historic presidential trip in March 2016, meeting with then-president Raul Castro.

 Weeks later, the ban was lifted on US commercial ship visits, opening the door for the Caribbean cruise ship industry to expand stops in Cuba.

+American tourism in Cuba had taken off after Obama moved to ease the half-century trade embargo against the communist government in 2014 -- even though continuing restrictions kept visits nominally in the realm of cultural and artistic exchanges and business dealings.

-However, the Obama initiative was attacked by President Donald Trump, who began restricting relations within months of his election.
+However, the Obama initiative was attacked by Trump, who began restricting relations within months of taking power in 2017.